mdhiggins/sickbeard_mp4_automator/README.md

     - `tagfile` = True/False - Enable or disable tagging file with appropriate metadata after encoding.
     - `tag-language` = en - Set your tag language for TMDB/TVDB entries metadata retrieval.
 Use either 2 or 3 character language codes.
     - `download-artwork` = True/False - Enabled downloading and embeddeding of Season or Movie posters and embeddeding of that image into the mp4 as the cover image.
-    - `download-subs` = True/False - When enabled the script will attempt to download subtitles of your specified languages automatically using subliminal and merge them into the final mp4 file.
     - `embed-subs` = True/False - Enabled by default.
 Embeds subtitles in the resulting MP4 file that are found embedded in the source file as well as external SRT/VTT files.
 Disabling embed-subs will cause the script to extract any subtitles that meet your language criteria into external SRT/VTT files.
 The script will also attempt to download SRT files if possible and this feature is enabled.
+    - `download-subs` = True/False - When enabled the script will attempt to download subtitles of your specified languages automatically using subliminal and merge them into the final mp4 file.
-    **YOU MUST INSTALL SUBLIMINAL AND ITS DEPENDENCIES FOR THIS TO WORK.** You must go into the `setup\subliminal` directory included in this script and run `setup.py install` to add support for fetching of subtitles.
-The version included with this script is modified from the stock version of subliminal, so you must install the included version.
+    **YOU MUST INSTALL SUBLIMINAL AND ITS DEPENDENCIES FOR THIS TO WORK.** You must run `pip install subliminal` in order for this feature to be enabled.
     - `sub-providers` = Comma separated values for potential subtitle providers.
 Must specify at least 1 provider to enable `download-subs`.
 Providers include `podnapisi` `thesubdb` `opensubtitles` `tvsubtitles` `addic7ed`

 Sick Beard Setup